plausible/docs/docs/guided-tour.md

 Looking for the definitions of the metrics you have access to?
 [See this list](metrics-definitions.md).
 :::

-## Countries
+## Locations

 <img alt="Countries" src={useBaseUrl('img/countries.png')} />

-See the list of countries your traffic is coming from.
-You can click on the "**details**" button to see the full list of countries ranked by the number of visitors.
-There you can also see the percentage of your total traffic the individual country stands for.
+See the list of countries, regions and cities your traffic is coming from.
+You can click on the "**details**" button to see the full list ranked by the number of visitors.

 :::note
 Want a quicker way to navigate the dashboard?
 You can use the keyboard shortcuts to do so.
 Here's [the full list of shortcuts we support](keyboard-shortcuts.md).